denysdovhan/learnyoubash/exercises/arrays/problem.en.md

 echo ${fruits[*]} # Orange Apple Pear Plum Banana Cherry
 ```

-The example above, `fruits[*]` the entire contents of the array and substitutes it into the compound assignment, then assigns the new value into the `fruits` array mutating its original value.
+In the example above, `fruits[*]` represents the entire contents of the array and substitutes it into the compound assignment, then assigns the new value into the `fruits` array, mutating its original value.

 ### Deleting elements from an array